okarp/ChinookAPI/README.md

 }
 ```

-Live version (and the API) can be tried in: iclone-experis.herokuapp.com
+Live version can be seen at iclone-experis.herokuapp.com and the API can be called via iclone-experis.herokuapp.com/api/rest/{param}